Dr David Lain

 David joined Brighton Business School in September 2008.
 He has a DPhil in Sociology from the University of Sussex, and previously worked as a Researcher at the Institute for Employment Studies.

 David's recent research has primarily focused on older workers and retirement, with a particular focus on employment beyond age 65.
-He has published a number of journal articles and book chapters on this topic, and he has a forthcoming book, 'Reconstructing Retirement', exploring prospects for extended working lives in the UK and USA.
+He has published a number of journal articles and book chapters on this topic, and he has written book, 'Reconstructing Retirement', exploring prospects for extended working lives in the UK and USA.
 The book draws together research conducted during a three-year Leverhulme Early Career Fellowship; for more details see ReconstructingRetirement.org.